marcermarc/DockerCuwo/README.md

   * data2.db
 * save: Cuwo saves in this folder the list of bans.

 Cube-World uses the port 12345.
-In the original Client it is nit customizable, so make sure to expose this port to 12345
+In the original Client it is not customizable, so make sure to expose this port to 12345